Roman Funerary Inscriptions Project

 intermediate-level Latin students

-- Assign the introduction (pp 1-7) of Paul Shore's Rest Lightly: An Anthology of Greek & Latin Tomb Inscriptions.
+- Read the Introduction to Paul Shore's Rest Lightly: An Anthology of Greek & Latin Tomb Inscriptions (pp 1-7).

-descriptive analysis and translation may be found in Harvey's Roman Lives in the Bibliography).
+descriptive analysis and transcription may be found in Harvey's Roman Lives (see Project Bibliography).

-- Direct your students to write glosses for each word of the inscription that they think would
+- Write a gloss for each word of the inscription that you think would

 - Lara Carlson, University of South Dakota, 2011